Clark Kent (Superman & Lois): The Death of Superman

 Superman was eventually killed by Bizarro and his corpse delivered to his family, though Jordan took his body to the Fortress to be placed in suspension.
 He was brought back to life a few days later via heart transplant by Lois's father, Sam, who had just been killed by Bizarro.
 Clark's powers were severely limited by his new human and elderly heart, however.
 Remembering that the source of Luthor's anger was his estranged relationship with his daughter, Elizabeth, Clark and Lois arranged a meeting between Lex and Elizabeth for them to reconcile, which failed due to Luthor's obsession with revenge on Lois.
 Lois managed to locate Bizarro and help him remember his past and his family and implore him to stop listening to Luthor.
 Clark later reached his breaking point with Luthor after he tried to have Lana killed for interfering with his plans; after a brutal fight in Smallville's streets, Clark ordered Luthor to leave and never return.
 Luthor instead retaliated by forcing Clark to reveal his identity to the world as Superman, and hijacking John Henry's suit for his own use, and used it to locate Bizarro in the mines as he was trying to return to the Inverse World.
 Superman was too late to stop Luthor killing Bizarro again, this time mutating him into the monstrous Doomsday.
 With Superman now outclassed, Doomsday beat him severely in the streets until Jordan and Jonathan (the latter's powers having since appeared) intervened and helped John Henry knock Doomsday out with a blow to the head.
 Superman carried Doomsday towards the sun, but the blow had fully awoken Doomsday's memories and he surrendered, allowing Superman to push him peacefully into the sun, atomizing him.
 Superman returned to Earth and defeated Luthor, subsequently sending him back to prison for life.

 Reign of the Supermen

-Over the next thirty-two years, Clark used his and his family's newfound celebrity status to start charities to help people all over the world.
-He made his sons, John Henry and Natalie Irons into official members of the Super Team, and witnessed Jon and Jordan grow up, get married and have children of their own.
+Over the next thirty-two years, Clark used his and his family's newfound status to start charities to help people around the world.
+He made his sons, John Henry and Natalie Irons into members of the Super Team, and witnessed Jon and Jordan grow up, get married and have children of their own.

 At some point, Lois's cancer returned and she died with Clark by her side.
 Clark subsequently adopted a dog who he named Krypto and lived out the rest of his days until he suffered a heart attack and died later with his sons beside him.
 Experiencing death a second time, Clark walked through his house and was visited by images of his sons, grandchildren, Krypto, Chrissy, Kyle, John Henry, Lana and even a repentant Luthor, before being reunited with Lois in the afterlife.